Iam-WenYi/pikiwidb/README.md

 * Linux or OS X or FreeBSD

-## compile
+## Compile

 **It is recommended to use the latest version of Ubuntu or Debian for Linux systems**

 Execute compilation

-Execute the following commands on CentOS:
+Execute the following commands on Rocky Linux:

 ```bash
 sudo dnf groupinstall -y 'Development Tools'